-- 3.1 As the operator of Project CARA Hampton Trust will be required to: - Provide a targeted out of court alternative support by means of a conditional cautioning scheme based on 200 male offenders, referred by Norfolk Constabulary, where they meet the specific criteria as set out by and authority as granted by Max Hill, QC, Director of the Public Prosecution (DPP). - Supervise and observe facilitators delivery of CARA courses.

-- Deliver up to 8 workshops over a 6 month period for up to 96 perpetrators of domestic abuse - to assist a positive change in attitudes and associated behaviour and in turn reduce the risk of re-offending amongst attendees.

-- Provide assessment and feedback of the participants in the group to ensure they are participating fully and notify Norfolk Constabulary where any breaches are identified.

-- Signposting of participants in workshops to appropriate services including:

-- i.
-Domestic abuse perpetrator programmes

-- ii.
-Mental and other health issues

-- iii.
-Substance misuse/s

-- iv.
-Financial and debt management
+3.1 As the operator of Project CARA Hampton Trust will be required to:

+- Provide a targeted out of court alternative support by means of a conditional cautioning scheme based on 120 offenders, referred by Norfolk Constabulary, where they meet the specific criteria as set out by and authority as granted by Max Hill, QC, Director of the Public Prosecution (DPP). - Supervise and observe facilitators delivery of CARA courses. - Deliver up to 12 workshop programmes over a 12 month period for up to 120 perpetrators of domestic abuse - to assist a positive change in attitudes and associated behaviour and in turn reduce the risk of re-offending amongst attendees - as follows: - a.
+8 programmes will be delivered to male perpetrators at least 2 programmes per quarter - b.
+4 programmes will be delivered to female perpetrators at least 1 programme per quarter - Provide assessment and feedback of the participants in the group to ensure they are participating fully and notify Norfolk Constabulary where any breaches are identified. - Signpost participants in workshops to appropriate services including: - i.
+National domestic abuse perpetrator programmes - ii.
+Mental and other health issues - iii.
+Substance misuse/s - iv.
+Financial and debt management - v.
-- v.
 Employment, including the DWP.